 Park hours vary, but most open an hour after each other, and follow the same pattern for when they close.

-The latest a park stays open is Epcot, which closes 9 pm on weekends.
 This is a far cry from the days of staying at the parks until midnight, or even later!

 With the early closures comes Guests looking for things to do.
 The result: the few choices that are available get extremely crowded!

 Most Disney Guests make the most of open hours of the parks during the day.
 Resort pools become overcrowded very quickly as it gets darker.